komed3/pyxe/docs/utils/Error.md

 Logs the error using `console.info()`.
 Omits stack trace by default.

 @param `trace` - Whether to include the stack trace (default: `false`)

+## Readable Instance Variables

+After instancing a new (not thrown out) error, the following variables become available in addition to the above described methods:

+`.header` - Formatted header line including timestamp, method and message

+`.timestamp` - Time of error creation, formatted as `HH:MM:SS`

+`.method` - Name of the method or module where the error originated

+`.msg` - Optional error message provided at creation

+`.extra` - Optional extracted message from nested `Error` or any other input